cloudposse/geodesic/docs/faq.md

 ## What are the caveats?

 * While the underlying tools support multiple cloud providers, we are currently only testing with AWS.
 Pull Requests welcome.
-* Geodesic is tested on Linux and OSX.
-If you use Windows, we'd be a happy to work with you to get it working there as well

 ## Problems with `aws-vault`